cs-quicklabs/crownstack-blog/data/blog/qa/cypress-automation-guide-to-integrate-with-github-action-and-slack.md

 ---
-title: "Elevating Cypress Test Automation: A Guide to Seamless Integration with GitHub Actions and Slack"
+title: 'Elevating Cypress Test Automation: A Guide to Seamless Integration with GitHub Actions and Slack'
 date: '2024-01-19'
 lastmod: '2024-01-19'
-tags: ['qa','guide','cypress']
+tags: ['qa', 'guide', 'cypress']
 draft: false
-summary: "In this article we are going to discuss about how to create an automated report using Github Actions and share it on Slack in Cypress."
+summary: 'In this article we are going to discuss about how to create an automated report using Github Actions and share it on Slack in Cypress.'
 layout: PostSimple
 images: []
 authors: ['shashank-jaiswal']